eli8527/ci22/content/schedule/week7.md

 * Reading discussion: Hear from Themis about Sharing as Survival and Dynamic Use of Data.
 * [Today's notes](https://docs.google.com/document/d/1X7WxIUrZ9_1uSmAwjYtR8yRdw8QRJNyEG6aq0enri1M/edit#)
 * Introduce Elastic Collections
-* Look at examples of collections
 * Exercise: Flexbox Calendar
-* Listen to one of [HTML Energy poscast](https://html.energy/podcast.html) and be prepared to share  a quick summary and your thoughts with us.

 ### After Class